To learn about arboricultural issues of current interest in Southern California, click on a link below:

 The environmental stresses on trees can benefit beetles, as dense stands of weakened trees serve as convenient food sources for expanding beetle populations.
 In addition, climate change has led to warmer winters in places where extreme cold once kept beetle numbers down.
 As a result, we have had more beetles, reproducing more often, over a wide range of elevation and latitude.

 Even as populations of some beetle species decline, others persist, and standing dead trees remain a fire hazard and a potential danger to human safety.
-For more information, visit the Mountain Area Safety Taskforce (MAST) or the State of California Department of Forestry and Fire Protection.
+For more information, visit the State of California Department of Forestry and Fire Protection.

 Goldspotted oak borer (GSOB) is a beetle responsible for a tremendous amount of oak mortality in San Diego County within the last decade.
 With a preference for coast live oak (Quercus agrifolia) and California black oak (Q. kelloggii)—but also documented to a lesser extent in canyon live oak (Q. chrysolepis) and Engelmann oak (Q. engelmannii)—this beetle has the potential to decimate oak populations throughout California if its spread continues.
 GSOB is believed to have been introduced to Southern California by firewood that was transported from Arizona, or from southern Baja California, Sonora, or Chihuahua, Mexico.